tomelam/try-world-clock-as-custom-element/README.md

 3. Make the scripts executable:
 `chmod +x build* test*`

-4. Run a script, for example:
+4. Test your setup:
+`./test-cli-tools.sh`

+5. Build an app or widget:
-`./test-cli-tools.sh` or
+`./build-todo-mvc` or
 `./build-world-clock.sh`